Skip to Main Content

 Borrower experience: 3.4/5

-Borrowers can find a lot of information on 21st Mortgage’s website, but not a personalized rate, and the company lacks some of the conveniences other lenders offer, like an app.
+Borrowers can find a lot of information on 21st Mortgage’s website, including a payment estimator tool, but the company lacks some of the conveniences other lenders offer, like an app.

 • Application and preapproval process: Unlike traditional lenders, the company doesn’t offer prequalifications.
 Instead, borrowers must submit a “credit application,” and, if approved, be prepared to share more details, such as W-2 forms and property information.
-The process can be fairly fast, though: The company says it typically issues a preliminary approval within two business days.
+The process can be fairly fast, though: The company says it typically will get back to borrowers with information about next steps within 24 hours.
+After receiving approval, you’ll have another 60 days to submit documentation.

 • Transparency: 21st Mortgage’s website has a thorough set of frequently asked questions, with information about loan products and borrower requirements.
 There are also video tutorials that provide a step-by-step look at the loan process.
-However, while the company publishes a range of interest rates customers can expect to receive, there’s no option to personalize a rate quote online.
+The website has a payment estimator tool, where users can enter information about their finances and property to get a sense of monthly payments.

 21st Mortgage Corporation reputation

-21st Mortgage Corporation has an A+ rating with the Better Business Bureau.
-However, it’s rated a 3.2 out of 5 based on customer reviews, with some complaining about rude and aggressive behavior when pursuing late payments.
+21st Mortgage Corporation has an A+ rating with, and is accredited by, the Better Business Bureau.
+However, it’s rated a 3 out of 5 based on, at the time of this writing, more than 300 customer reviews, with some complaining about rude and aggressive behavior when pursuing late payments.

 Refinancing with 21st Mortgage Corporation